alucardthefish/CodeNowHere/README.md

 </pre>

 * Creating a code file in C++ with options arguments
-<pre>cnh sample.cpp -a "John Doe" -d "Sample of code file creation"</pre>
+<pre>cnh this sample.cpp -a "John Doe" -d "Sample of code file creation"</pre>

 cnh generates a c++ file named `sample.cpp` with the following header comment: